Skip to main contentSkip to footer

 Location: Southpoint, 7 Paston Place, Kemptown, Brighton, BN2 1HA

-Areas of expertise: Curriculum development, practitioner experience and identity, decolonising the curriculum
+Areas of expertise: Inclusive and anti-exclusive curriculum design and development, practitioner experience and identity, decolonising the curriculum

-Research areas: Comics-based research, creative research methods, healthcare humanities
+Research areas: Comics-based research, creative research methods, healthcare humanities, participatory research

-Other relevant positions: Lead for Curriculum Development BMBS course, Lead for Inclusive Practice Partners, Lead for TIME course (for teachers on BMBS course)
+Other relevant positions: Lead for Curriculum Development BMBS course, Lead for Inclusive Practice Partners, Course co-lead for Masters in Health Professions Education

 BACKGROUND IMAGE FOR PANEL